szetov/CleaningDataWk4/README.md

 The analysis file `run_analysis.R` can be broken down in to a few sections.

 ## Data loading
 The script first downloads the data from the course web site.
-The script will then unzip and load the following data files into memory:
+The script will then unzip the file in the current working directory and load the following data files into memory:

 - /train/X_train.txt
 - /test/X_test.txt